evgeny-myasishchev/debugging-proxy/README.md

 [![Build][travis-image]][travis-url] [![Dependencies][deps-status-image]][deps-status-url]

-Web debugging proxy written in JavaScript
+Web debugging proxy written in JavaScript.
+Supports HTTP and HTTPS.

 # Developing

 Install deps: `nvm use && yarn` (npm i -g yarn if don't have it yet)

 Start dev server: `npm start`
+(this will start http server on port 3000 and http proxy on port 8080)

 Start remote dev server: `npm run remotedev`